Click the scales for TimsLaw.com homeTimsLaw.com

 The list that follows represents common subjects about which I am asked to consult by employees.

-• Resolving job problems, Planning and Strategizing while you are still employed: If you are still employed and are having some work problems and want a lawyer to assist with trying to resolve them so that you can continue your employment, don’t be surprised if I ask for legal fees for the consultation.
-If you want me to be available on background for advice as the need arises, I will probably charge legal fees for any ongoing legal work.
-But it’s all case by case, and nothing is set in stone.
-Depending on the circumstances, sometimes I help people who are having job problems without charging anything up front.
+- Resolving job problems, Planning and Strategizing while you are still employed: If you are still employed and are having some work problems and want a lawyer to assist with trying to resolve them so that you can continue your employment, I will probably charge fees to help you.
+If you want me to be available on background for advice as the need arises, I will probably charge fees for any ongoing legal work.

-• Employment contract litigation: Fees for ongoing work in connection with employment contract litigation are too variable to give any general guidelines.
-To consult in an employment contract matter, I usually charge a consult fee, at least initially.
-I often prosecute contract-related lawsuits on some form of contingency fee, although I may require some guaranteed fees.
-It all depends.
+- Employment contract litigation: Fees for ongoing work in connection with employment contract litigation are too variable to give any general guidelines.
+To consult in an employment contract matter, I usually charge fees.
+Ongoing contract work is typically fee based.
+I sometimes prosecute contract-related matters on some form of flat or contingency fee, or maybe a modified contingency fee where you pay some guaranteed fees, it all depends on your unique circumstances.

-• Wrongful Termination - Helping you decide what to do about a potentially Wrongful Termination.
-I can’t say whether there will be a consult fee, until I know a little about your unique circumstances after you call.
-See the section of this article called Free consults for more info.
+- Wrongful Termination – Helping you decide what to do about a potentially Wrongful Termination.
+I am usually going to charge fees to consult.
+Sometimes I can justify a free consult – See the section of this article called Free consults for more info.
 Get a taste for how complicated the decision might be by reading Should I sue? and the articles linked-to from that article.

-• Personal Injury matters - Yes, I also handle personal injury cases.
-I’m an evil “trial lawyer” and a member of the Missouri Association of Trial Attorneys (MATA).
+- Personal Injury matters – Yes, I also handle personal injury cases.
 Feel free to call me about your personal injury matter and I’ll see if I can help you.
 If your case is too big for me as a solo, I can associate with other lawyers to assist me, and share fees with them.

-• Your topic not listed above? - Contact Tim’s office and talk about it.
+- Your topic not listed above? – Contact our office and talk about it.

 Consult fee scale, (unless I offer a free consult)